 School of Global Studies

 The School of Global Studies provides students with several interrelated disciplines in which they can pursue B.A./B.S. degrees or minors.
 These programs are situated in two primary domains: one focused on international studies and one focused on language and culture.
-The School of Global Studies offers programs in French, international studies, Latin American studies, modern language business, and Spanish, with minors available in Asian Studies, French, German, international studies, and Spanish.
+The School of Global Studies offers majors in French, International Studies, Latin American Studies, Modern Language Business, and Spanish, with minors available in Asian Studies, French, German, international studies, and Spanish, as well as the Certificate of Modern Language Study.
 The American Language and Culture Program (ALCP), an intensive English-language program, is also housed in the school.

 International Studies